 The Bengals opened as 3.5-point underdogs at home against Minnesota in Week 1 but are expected to have QB Joe Burrow back following his ACL injury last year.
 Joining him on the Cincinnati offense is his old running mate and top-five pick Ja’Marr Chase.
-They face another former LSU star in Justin Jefferson and game-breaking RB Dalvin Cook.
+They face a prolific Vikings offense with another former LSU star in Justin Jefferson and game-breaking RB Dalvin Cook.

 Arizona Cardinals at Tennessee Titans (, O/U )

-The AFC South champion Titans are hosting the Cardinals as slight favorites to open the season.
+The AFC South champion Titans are hosting the Cardinals as slight favorites to open the season, and this is one of the more intersting Week 1 matchups.
 Arizona found itself on the precipice of the postseason last year but came up short, as Tennessee did against Baltimore in the Wild Card round.
-The Titans enter the season with a new offensive coordinator and on defense will have to contain Kyler Murray and DeAndre Hopkins.

 Cleveland Browns at Kansas City Chiefs (, O/U )

-This matchup will bring back memories of the AFC playoffs and Patrick Mahomes II sustaining an injury, plus the near-upset for Cleveland.
+In perhaps the most highly-anticipated game of the week, the Browns will travel to Arrowhead to play the Cheifs.
+This matchup will bring back memories of the AFC playoffs and Patrick Mahomes’ injury, plus the near-upset for Cleveland.
 The Browns look to build on their first playoff appearance since 2002 while AFC champion Kansas City dusts itself off following the Super Bowl defeat and enters the season as the favorite once again.
 This total opened as the highest of Week 1.

 Denver Broncos at New York Giants (, O/U )